Learn more

 Accommodation is not included in the ticket.
 We are providing recommendations and preferred rates for short-term apartment rentals and partner hotels (see Accommodation).

-I will be graduating and looking for a job in June 2026, or I will have graduated less than 2 years before - I'm still cash-strapped.
+I will be graduating and looking for a job in June 2026, or I have graduated in 2022-2025 - I'm a bit cash-strapped.
 Can you make it easier for me to attend?

 There is a very limited number of beds (or sofas) available in the homes of Florentine alumni who are available to host young alumni for the weekend.
 Please write to us at info@siaw26.com.
 Please note, you will still need to cover your travel costs.